Oceanic zone: Marine life

-Due to the total darkness in the zones past the epipelagic zone, many organisms that survive in the deep oceans do not have eyes, and other organisms make their own light with bioluminescence.
-Often the light is blue-green in color, because many marine organisms are sensitive to blue light.
-Two chemicals, luciferin, and luciferase that react with one another to create a soft glow.
-The process by which bioluminescence is created is very similar to what happens when a glow stick is broken.
+Due to the total darkness in the aphotic zones, many organisms that survive in the deep oceans do not have eyes, and other organisms make their own light with bioluminescence.
+This light is often blue-green in color because many marine organisms are sensitive to blue light; it is produced by the reaction of two compounds (luciferin and luciferase) which creates a soft glow.
+The process by which bioluminescence is created is very similar to the reaction which occurs when a glow stick is broken.
 Deep-sea organisms use bioluminescence for everything from luring prey to navigation.

-Animals such as fish, whales, and sharks are found in the oceanic zone.
+Creatures such as sharks, other fish, and whales are found throughout the oceanic zone.